rockbruno/SwiftInfo/README.md

 }
 ```

+Documentation of useful types and methods from SwiftInfoCore that you can use when building custom providers will be available soon.

 **If you end up creating a custom provider, consider submitting it here as a pull request to have it added as a default one!**

 ## Installation